-D. Program Services
+B. Program Services

-SHRC will operate as a crisis residential stabilization facility for people experiencing an acute psychiatric episode or intense emotional distress.
+SHCR will operate as a crisis residential stabilization facility for people experiencing an acute psychiatric episode or intense emotional distress.
 The program will have the following capabilities:

 - 1. Quick response to the challenges posed by a client's crisis state. - 2.
 Emphasis on building rapport and trust with the individual in crisis. - 3.
-Ability to quickly assess or screen individuals using a mental status exam format to assess an individual's mental health status and his/her lethality and medical condition. - 4.
-Process to arrange transportation to an appropriate medical facility (e.g. psychiatric hospital) for client when condition is determined to be too severe to be safely treated at respite center. - 5.
-Contractor shall provide the following program services to include, but not be limited to the following: - a.
-Screening of appropriate referral at the start of the program.
+Ability to quickly assess or screen individuals using a mental status exam format to assess an individual's mental health status and his/her lethality and medical condition.

+- 4. Process to arrange transportation to an appropriate medical facility (e.g. psychiatric hospital) for client when condition is determined to be too severe to be safely treated at respite center.

+- 5. Contractor shall provide the following program services to include, but not be limited to the following:

+- a.
+Screening of appropriate referral before entering the program.

 - b.
 Crisis intervention and assessment shall be conducted on Day 1 upon admission and include the following:

 - Intake and assessment;

 - ii.
 Documentation of symptoms and behaviors;

 - iii.
 Mental status exam;

 - iv.
 Review clinical history;

 - v.
 Appropriate clearances;

 - vi.
 Documentation and releases;

 - vii.
 Identify family and social support system and as applicable participation release;

 - viii.
 Develop service plan with client; and

 - ix.
 Identify appropriate interventions.

 - c.
-Services are designed to stabilize clients/reduce symptoms, provided daily, and include the following:
+Services are designed to stabilize clients/reduce symptoms on a daily basis as needed by each client, including the following:

 - i.
 Individual/group counseling;

 - ii.
-Discharge planning;
+Discharge planning:

 - iii.
 Medication adherence therapy;

 - iv.
 Behavioral analysis;

 - v.
-Wellness and recovery action plans with client (Day 1/Daily);
+Coping with stress and triggers.
+Cognitive behavioral therapy;

 - vi.
-Cognitive behavioral therapy;
+Dialectical behavior therapy;

 - vii.
-Dialectical behavior therapy;
+Seeking safety;

 - viii.
-Seeking safety;
+Motivational interviewing; and

 - ix.
-Motivational interviewing; and

-- x.
 Strength-based case management.

 - d.
 Medication services shall be provided daily and include the following:

-- i.
-Psychiatric MD consultation/management services:
+- Psychiatric MD/ psychiatric Nurse Practitioner consultation/management services;

 - ii.
-Monitor and assist with client self-medication;
+Monitor and assist with client self-medication:

 - iii.
 Coordinate changes in medication orders; and

 - iv.
 Train staff in medication management, administration, and adherence therapy; and

 - v.
 Medication review.

 - e.
-Independent living skills shall be provided daily and include:

-- i.
-Case management linkage as needed; and

-- ii.
-Financial counseling for benefits.

-- f.
-Housing and linkage referral support shall be provided daily and include:

-- i.
-Case management; and Assist in acquiring or maintaining stable community living and housing referrals.
+Independent living skills shall be provided daily and include: - Case management linkage as needed; and - ii.
+Financial counseling for benefits. - f.
+Housing and linkage referral support shall be provided daily and include: - Case management; and Assist in acquiring or maintaining stable community living and housing referrals. - g.

-- g.
 Consumer and family participation shall include but not be limited to the following: - Hire a peer counselor to co-facilitate groups, support finding and connecting clients to community resources, and help create an inviting environment; and - ii.
-Facilitate groups for family/significant others in stress management, and WRAP, to support client's stability and psychoeducation.
+Facilitate groups for family/significant others in stress management to support client's stability and psychoeducation.